MPHRS/microbiome_workshop/README.md

 # GNTK_M minimal workshop version - one bioproject

-A brief example of microbiome data analysis.
+A brief example of microbiome data analysis.For more complex analysis, see the [main repository](https://github.com/MPHRS/GNTK_M).

 ## Files and why they exist